Toward Accurate and Reliable Iris Segmentation Using Uncertainty Learning: Method

-With the uncertainty map, we propose an uncertainty-wise weighting scheme for segmentation loss by assigning high weight to the high-uncertainty region.
-Taking cross-entropy loss as an example, the weighted loss for the segmentation prediction $P$ can be formulated as:
+With the uncertainty map, we develop an uncertainty-wise weighting scheme for segmentation loss.
+The scheme assigns the high values to pixel predictions with high uncertainty.
+Then a larger gradient would flow through the pixels with high uncertainty in the backward propagation.